afeique/docs/README.md

 This repo is a collection of documentation.
+Everything herein can be used, modified, and redistributed freely without attribution.